PeterWangIntel/crosswalk-website/Crosswalk-testing-home.md

  * Feature: Feature test for web runtime features defined in Crosswalk Runtime Model Specification.
 Furthermore, the feature test covers common features which implemented but not in roadmap requirements.
  * Web API Test: W3C Web API, Supplementary API and Extension API, which are strictly based on open specifications or Crosswalk specific specification.
 Spec-based tests have full coverage for interface and statement described in specification.
 Most W3C Web API tests are leveraged from [Tizen Compliance Tests](https://source.tizen.org/compliance/compliance-tests)
  * Behavior: A Web application that includes the combined behavior tests, composing by a set of scenarios tests which could be performed by end user directly in one Web application.
  * Sample Web Application: Validate web runtime model by sample web applications.
 The test involves full-function web applications to test Web runtime features from W3C part and Crosswalk specific part cross different OS and platforms.

+## Test Suite

+Please refer to [Crosswalk test suite](Crosswalk-test-suite) page for more details.

 ## Test Execution Plan